-Not only are those additions more powerful, but they also give the reader more context and build up their curiosity.
+Not only are these additions more powerful — they also give the reader more context and build up their curiosity.

-First, just grab 10 – 15 power words that you, with your knowledge of your customers, think might work.
+First, grab 10 – 15 power words that you, with your knowledge of your customers, think might work.
 Insert them into ads that are otherwise identical and run these ads at the same time.

 Give your test some time, analyze the performance of individual ads and figure out what power words work best for your business.

-Most of us know the old informercial joke that whatever the product is, it’s probably going to cost three easy payments of $19.95.
+Most of us know the old infomercial joke that whatever the product is, it probably costs three easy payments of $19.95.